 In alchemical symbolism, the triangle represents the three planes of existence which we experience in our journey of human consciousness.
 There is the physical plane (body), the mental plane (mind) and the astral plane (spirit or soul).

-The power of three is considered “the magic number” because it is the number of manifestation.
-The three represents thoughts, emotions and actions.
-Each has a knock on effect with the other.
+The power of three is considered “the magic number” because it is the number of manifestations.
+The three represent thoughts, emotions and actions.
+Each has a knock-on effect on the other.

 Your thoughts and emotions ultimately control your actions.
 Your actions – and the amount and type of energy you put into them (positive/negative) – determine the outcome you physically experience in your life.